 Geotrellis makes common use of the Extent class.
-This class represents an axis-aligned bounding box, where the extreme values are given as Extent (min_x, min_y, max_x, max_y).
-Note that Extents are not Geometry instances.
-They can be coerced to a Polygon using the toPolygon method, and they can often be used as arguments to geometric operations such as intersection.
+This class represents an axis-aligned bounding box, where the extreme values are given as Extent (min\x, min\y, max\x, max\y).
+Note that Extents are not Geometry instances, nor are they JTS Envelope''s.
+They can be coerced to a ''Polygon using the toPolygon method or to an Envelope using the jtsEnvelope method.